If you have any questions relating to this policy, please contact us:

 The personal data we may collect about you includes:

-- Contact details including name, job title, email address and home or business address
+- Contact details including name, job title, email address, telephone number and home or business address

 - Communications data including information provided in the course of correspondence or in calls with you